sayan-code-max/Movie-Ticket-Booking-System/README.md

 I simulate a Multiplex Ticket Booking System using Object-Oriented Programming (OOP) principles.
 The system should allow customers to book movie tickets sequentially if available.

 Class: Multiplex and Hall
-Design a class named Multiplex with the following features:
+Design a class named Multiplex with the following features:\n
     Number of Halls
     Address
-Design a class named Hall with the following features:
+Design a class named Hall with the following features:\n
     movie_name
     total_tickets
     __list_available_seat_number